 An innovative teaching model, RESET is based on the premise that children must enjoy exciting and positive experiences with Science-Technology-Engineering-Math (STEM) subjects as early as possible to sustain interest, motivation, and performance in these subjects throughout their educational career.
 RESET partners STEM professionals with elementary school teachers and community organization leaders to help children—many of them underserved students from low-income neighborhoods—develop a passion for science, to improve the quality of science and math education, and to address current deficits in academic achievement and interest in these fields.

 Answering America’s STEM Shortage

 The heart of RESET’s mission is to improve attitudes, motivation, and scientific literacy, as these are necessary precursors to later achievement.
-RESET challenges the assumption that very young children are not enduringly influenced by early experiences with science and math and not sophisticated enough to learn and retain science vocabulary and ideas.
+RESET challenges the assumptions that very young children are not enduringly influenced by early experiences with science and math and not sophisticated enough to learn and retain science vocabulary and ideas.

 - Eases apprehensions and motivates future learning, both academically and professionally.